 This guide will talk through how to setup Teleport with Jira.
 Teleport's Jira integration allows you to treat Teleport access and permission requests using Jira tickets.

 - Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows

-access-plugin-jira role and user to perform the approval.
-We export the identity files, using
+access-plugin role and user to approve access requests.
+We export the identity files to this plugin using

 tctl auth sign.